Brentwood plant to test green hydrogen fuel

 Under the NYPA demonstration project, technicians will gradually ramp up the amount of green hydrogen blended into the plant’s fuel mix and study the impacts on emissions, plant operation and other factors.

-The project, the first of its kind on an existing power plant, according to NYPA, will then be made available to other utilities, plant operators researchers studying green-hydrogen's impacts and benefits.
+Findings from the project, the first of its kind on an existing power plant, according to NYPA, will then be made available to other utilities, plant operators and researchers studying green hydrogen's impacts and benefits.

 The $8.5 million price tag includes retrofits needed at the plant, which are said to be minimal, as well as the cost of the gas, which must be trucked from Canada to Long Island, NYPA said.

-The gas is being supplied by Airgas, and other partners include plant-maker General Electric, the Electric Power Research Institute and grid modernization expert Sargent & Lundy.
+The gas is being supplied by Airgas.
+Other partners include plant-maker General Electric, the Electric Power Research Institute and grid modernization expert Sargent & Lundy.

 The demonstration project is scheduled to begin in the fall and continue for six to eight weeks.